Saturday Mar 23rd, 10am - 2pm

 NYC Jewelry Lab by Carolina Iwanow offers jewelry classes and workshops that enable the students to explore and develop their inherent creativity as well as technical aspects of the craft.
 Metalsmithing is a very ancient craft that exist since the cave era, metal transformed human life.
 Beauty and body decoration are indeed a human obsession.
 Working with precious metals is one of the most versatile and amazing crafts you can ever experience.
 When you craft metal you deal with art, design, alchemy, mathematics, physics, nature, chemistry and patience.
 Crafting temples the spirit.

 NYC Jewelry Lab is a green Jewelry studio.
 Carolina is very diligent about crafting jewelry in the safest way.
-We do not use hazardous chemicals.
+She do not use hazardous chemicals.

 At Carolina Iwanow’s classes, students will learn how to design, learn and earn ancient hand crafting skills and understanding modern tools and techniques.
 From introductory level courses to professional fine jewelry, contemporary jewelry & fashion jewelry, design & metal production.
 Carolina offers as well a big variety of skilled workshops.
 Her goal as an instructor is to teach the secrets and techniques of design & jewelry and how to make ideas come to life through one of the most amazing and versatile crafts in this earth: Metalsmithing.